 Think you have the next great idea for a language learning app?
 Ever wondered how to make it a reality?
 Before hiring programmers, the first step is determining if your idea is even viable.
 This workshop will help you systematically validate your idea through an introduction to Design Thinking, a human-centered design framework for creative problem solving.
 Through collaborative, hands-on activities, participants will learn how to identify unmet needs and generate truly unique solutions to some of language learning’s most wicked problems.
 Participants will leave equipped to apply the framework to classroom, academic, or personal projects.

-Using HP Reveal to Introduce Augmented Reality into Language Learning
+Using Post Reality to Introduce Augmented Reality into Language Learning

-This workshop will focus on the use of the HP Reveal augmented Reality (AR) mobile application for classroom projects that support language learning while allowing students to express themselves creatively using various learning modalities.
+This workshop will focus on the use of the Post Reality augmented reality (AR) mobile application for classroom projects that support language learning while allowing students to express themselves creatively using various learning modalities.
 We will discuss potential classroom applications and practice creating content with the mobile application.
-Attendees will create their own posters and integrate image triggers for a full HP Reveal experience.
-At the end of the workshop, attendees will be able to use HP Reveal and allow students to express themselves in various modalities plus be prepared to teach these skills to colleagues at their home institutions
+Attendees will create their own posters and integrate image triggers for a full Post Reality experience.
+At the end of the workshop, attendees will be able to use Post Reality and allow students to express themselves in various modalities plus be prepared to teach these skills to colleagues at their home institutions

 Wednesday, May 27